 After the employee’s emergency needs are met, they should file a written report within 24 to 48 hours of the incident.
-Then, you will file a formal claim with your business insurance provider.
+At that point, you’ll file a formal claim with your business insurance provider.

 To begin filing a claim, you and the employee should meet with your HR team.
 During this meeting, all parties should discuss who will complete the required injury or illness report.
-Sometimes, your employee will do this alone, and other times, you will handle it with their assistance.
+Sometimes, your employee will do this alone; other times, you’ll handle it with their assistance.
 Your HR team can answer questions as needed.

 Depending on your state, you may also need to file state workers’ comp board forms.

-Before you file a claim, you should walk the employee through the process so they know what to expect.
-Make sure to cover the following points when you explain the workers' compensation process to the employee:
+Before filing a claim, walk the employee through the workers’ comp process so they know what to expect.
+Ensure you cover the following points:

-Before you file the claim, ask your insurance provider how it prefers to receive claims.
-Electronic submission works for some, whereas others prefer postal mail or telephone claims.
-You should also ask your provider whether you are also required to file the claim with your state’s workers’ comp body.
+Before filing the claim, ask your insurance provider how it prefers to receive claims.
+Electronic submission works for some, while others prefer postal mail or telephone claims.
+You should ask your provider whether you must also file the claim with your state’s workers’ comp body.
 In some cases, your provider will handle this step for you.
-[Read related article: How Much Insurance Do You Need?]

 Once your claim is filed, maintain regular contact with your insurance provider and your employee.
-This way, you can complete or forward any requested documents.
+This way, you can complete or forward any additional documents.

 Your HR staff should also regularly update your employee on the status of their claim and remind the employee when they should expect to hear from the insurance provider about medical concerns and wage replacement.

-While all of the above steps are important, they don’t guarantee claim approval.
-Your insurance provider ultimately decides whether to approve the claim based on whether the information provided fits your plan’s terms.
+While the above steps are essential, they don’t guarantee claim approval.
+Your insurance provider ultimately decides whether to approve the claim based on whether or not the information provided fits your plan’s terms.

-As your employee prepares to come back to work, you should develop a customized program to facilitate the employee's return.
-In doing so, consider the employee’s doctor-ordered medical restrictions on their work duties and how these restrictions might affect their performance.
+As your employee prepares to come back to work, you should develop a customized program to facilitate their return.
+In doing so, consider the employee’s doctor-ordered medical restrictions on work duties and how these restrictions might affect their performance.

-If necessary, you can create a temporary position for the employee until they are fully able to work again.
-Alternatively, if you have a current job opening that fits better with the employee’s restrictions, you can assign them to this role until they are ready to return to their former position.
+If necessary, create a temporary position for the employee until they can work at full capacity.
+Alternatively, if you have a current job opening that fits better the employee’s restrictions, you can assign them to this role until they are ready to return to their former position.